syncfusion-content/blazor-docs/blazor/common/cdn-fallback.md

 > You can also use below [script](#script-fallback) and [style sheet](#style-sheet-fallback) fallback for blazor server app.

-## Blazor WASM App
+## Blazor WebAssembly App

-For Blazor wasm app, refer the script and style sheet fallback from [Static Web Assets](https://blazor.syncfusion.com/documentation/common/adding-script-references#static-web-assets) inside the Script tag like below.
+For Blazor WebAssembly app, refer the script and style sheet fallback from [Static Web Assets](https://blazor.syncfusion.com/documentation/common/adding-script-references#static-web-assets) inside the Script tag like below.

 ### Script fallback